CREED data

 Criteria for Reporting and Evaluating Exposure Datasets (CREED) is a framework for evaluating the relevance and reliability of a reference object for a given exposure assessment question across a series of questions.
 Users set criteria for it to be relevant to their question, and use a pre-defined set of reliability criteria.

 The object is evaluated based on its data availability, precision, choice of methods, and a final score is calculated for both its relevance and reliability based on its useability at “Gold” and “Silver” levels of quality.
 This table collects the relevant data from non-CREED tables selected by the user or an automated data population process, the user-appraised scores, and any limitations the user chooses to comments on.
 In the data export process, the below functions are used to create two .CSV files: one for reliability and one for relevance.
-Scores are used to calculate a CREED score.
+Scores are used to calculate a CREED score; the highest value for each Gold and Silver Reliability and Relevance score (0-4) is used to generate the overall score per category.

 This table is not intended to be used as a final data product, but is included in the format because it provides traceability on how the CREED score was calculated.
 Because a large part of the evaluation logic is included in the eData app, this table is currently just a container with little relevant information.
 It is planned to migrate this logic to the eDataDRF in future.